jwakefieldau/open-pl-ref-lights/README.md

 * add "cheat codes" to re-map controllers, do button mapping for unrecognised controllers
 * do we need to show something other than a blank screen when the decision is incomplete?
 * maybe make button handling / decision logic more concise?  can it be?
-* build 433MhZ or similar controllers and receivers that avoid bluetooth pairing bullshit, write code to handle them
+* build 433MhZ or similar controllers and receivers that avoid bluetooth pairing bullshit but also phase cancellation, interference etc, write code to handle them